cfaabegone/website/pages/docs/features.md

 - Disable WebGL, as it is a strong fingerprinting vector.
 - Prevent access to the location services of the OS, and use Mozilla's location API instead of Google's API.
-- Protect the private IP address of the user when WebRTC is used.
-Limit ICE candidates generation to the default interface when sharing video or audio during a videoconference.
+- Limit ICE candidates generation to a single interface when sharing video or audio during a videoconference.
 - Force DNS and WebRTC inside the proxy, when one is being used.
 - Trim cross-origin referrers, so that they don't include the full URI.
 - Disable search and form history.
 - Disable form autofill.
 - Disable link prefetching and speculative connections.
-- Isolate service workers.
 - Disable disk cache and clear temporary files on close.
 - Use [CRL](https://en.wikipedia.org/wiki/Certificate_revocation_list) as the
   default certificate revocation mechanism, as it is faster and privacy